Hub Profile Overview

 | Gold Key | Marks a moderator, operator, or privileged hub account. | |

-| No Icon | Ordinary user entry without a special role marker. | |
+| Regular User | Marks an ordinary user entry without a special role marker. | |

 1 / 2 / 3 | Role Number | Visible only to administrators; shows the raw parsed role value. |